deusiel1/qr-code-component/README.md

 ### Continued development

 I need to improve my ability to deal with units.
 At the beginning I sttrugled a litle because I was using percentages instead of rem's.
 After this change I was able to finish the project.
-I also didn't use any media queries because from my perspective it looks good on both mobiel and desktop version.
+I didn't used any media queries.

 ## Author